 And if a parent is freaking out, just kind of freak out on the inside and call a friend; call your pastor.
 Talk it out.
 But before you react, just try to get counsel first.
 Just saying, I love you and even if you need to go walk outside or call someone and just say, give me a little bit of time.
 Let’s talk again tonight, something like that just so that you don’t say something that they have to hold onto forever or remember, because they’re already so terrified about what your reaction is gonna be and they want to make you proud and they’re upset that they’re in that situation.
 So, to just say it’s gonna be okay and we’re gonna get through this and I’ll love you and I’ll love your baby, is huge.

-Amy: Embrace Grace is now in 18 states and 60 churches across the nation and we just want every church to be a safe place for girls to turn to instead of run away from because of shame and guilt.
-You know, when we invite girls for the first time to church, it's like pulling teeth sometimes.
-They say, "Oh, I thought you were gonna over my list of sins.
+Amy: Yeah, I definitely think so, but you know I think that that’s a good opportunity t, to get them plugged into church so um, and we justwant every church to be a safe place for girls to turn to instead of run away from because of shame and guilt.
+You know, when we invite girls for the first time to church, it’s like pulling teeth sometimes.
+They say, “Oh, I thought you were gonna over my list of sins.
 I thought you were gonna tell me I was going to hell.
-I thought you were gonna tell me that my life was over."
-That's what the unchurched think that church is.
+I thought you were gonna tell me that my life was over.”
+That’s what the unchurched think that church is.

 And so, they think it’s about behavior modification, when it’s about a heart transformation, when all we want to do is to point them to the throne room of God and show them how much God loves them.
 But they have this perception that the church is just there to tell you what’s right and wrong, when that’s not it at all.
 But for some reason the church is known more for what it’s against than what it’s for and we have to change that in our culture.